 (Maximum of 1 page; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.)

-From the research-related contributions listed in your CCV, choose up to three that you judge to be your most important, and describe their significance in terms of influence on the direction of thought and activity within the target community and in terms of significance to, and use by, other researchers and knowledge users.
+From your research-related contributions, choose up to three that you judge to be your most important, and describe their significance in terms of influence on the direction of thought and activity within the target community and in terms of significance to, and use by, other researchers and knowledge users.

-Research-related contributions refers to any of the entries listed in the following sections of your CCV:
+Research-related contributions can refer to any of the entries listed in the following sections of your CCV:

 - Artistic Contributions